Performing Cardio in the Morning

 There have been on-going debates whether to do cardio in the morning before breakfast – or to do cardio in the afternoon/night.
 There have been claims made by people that doing cardio in the morning before breakfast targets the fat storage in your body and maximizes fat loss which is completely false.
 Here’s why…

-When you wake up, your body is in a state of Catabolism ( Muscle – wasting ) mode, your body is constantly burning fuel throughout the day and even at rest.
-Cardio after waking up, before breakfast is extremely dangerous as your Cortisol levels are high in the morning and you run into the risk of losing lean body mass real quickly.
+When you wake up, your body is in a state of Catabolism (Muscle – wasting) mode, your body is constantly burning fuel throughout the day and even at rest.
+Cardio after waking up, before breakfast is extremely dangerous as your Cortisol levels are high in the morning and you run into the risk of losing lean body mass really quickly.

 The truth about Fat / Weight Loss